 The bridge across the Victoria Falls was built according to Rhodes’ wish that the spray from the Falls would mist the windows of the train as it passed over the bridge.
 The first calculations for the bridge were carried out by Sir Ralph Freeman who was later to design the Sydney Harbour Bridge.
 126 metres above the water with a span of 205 metres, the Falls bridge was completed in eighteen months.

 By the turn of the century work on new lines had begun.
 Bulawayo and Salisbury were linked in 1902 and two years later the railways were connected with the Victoria Falls.
 About this time the time-tables offered return circular outings from any South African port to any station in Rhodesia, including Beira and return for $50.

-centres.
 In the mid-twenties, as a result of new development, the railways Road Motor Service was introduced to link small outlying communities.
-These huge articulated lorries carrying both freight and passengers are a feature of the remote areas today.
+These huge articulated lorries carrying both freight and passengers are still a feature of the remote areas today.

 The burgeoning of Rhodesia’s economy in the post-war years led to the building of a third outlet to the sea.
 In 1955 a new line was laid from Bannockburn in the Midlands to Malvernia on the Moçambique border to connect with Lourenço Marques.
 Less than ten years later, to keep pace with the vast agricultural developments in the south-eastern

 Lowveld, another branch line 100 kilometres long and necessitating the building of Rhodesia’s longest railway bridge (410 metres) brought Chiredzi, Rhodesia’s newest town, on to the new sea outlet.